HELP ENSURE YOUR PATIENTS’ WISHES ARE RESPECTED.

 Using the POST Form

-The Physician Orders for Scope of Treatment (POST) form is a medical order form for patients with a serious illness.
+The POST form is a medical order form for patients with a serious illness.
 The POST form is completed after discussion with the patient or incapacitated patient’s medical power of attorney representative or surrogate decision-maker regarding treatment preferences.
-Once completed, in order to be valid, the physician must sign the form.
-With the patient’s permission, the form is submitted to the WV e-Directive Registry where it is available to treating health care providers 24 hours a day, 7 days a week.
+Once completed, in order to be valid, the provider must sign the form.
+With the patient’s permission, the form should be submitted to the WV e-Directive Registry where it is available to treating health care providers 24 hours a day, 7 days a week.

 Using the DNR card

 The WV Do-Not-Resuscitate (DNR) card is a medical order that protects the rights of persons who do not want to have CPR in the event of cardiac or respiratory arrest.
-The DNR card is completed by a physician after discussion with the patient or incapacitated patient’s medical power of attorney representative or surrogate decision-maker.
-Once completed, the physician must sign the form.
-With the patient’s permission the form is submitted to the WV e-Directive Registry.
+The DNR card is completed by a health care provider after discussion with the patient or incapacitated patient’s medical power of attorney representative or surrogate decision-maker.
+Once completed, the provider must sign the form.
+With the patient’s permission, the form should be submitted to the WV e-Directive Registry.

 Search for patients in the e-Directive Registry.